Cattle: Draft animals

 Oxen are cattle trained as draft animals.
 Oxen can pull heavier loads and for a longer period of time than horses.
 Oxen are used worldwide, especially in developing countries.
 There are some 11 million draft oxen in sub-Saharan Africa, while in 1998 India had over 65 million oxen.
 At the start of the 21st century, about half the world's crop production depended on land preparation by draft animals.

 Hides

 Cattle are not often kept solely for hides, and they are usually a by-product of beef production.
 Hides are used mainly for leather products such as shoes.
 In 2012, India was the world's largest producer of cattle hides.
-Cattle hides account for around 65% of the world's leather production.
+Cattle hides account for about 65% of the world's leather production.